Bartallama3D/website/_products/35-c8-uniden-r7.md

 revisions:
   - version: 1.0
     change_log: Initial release of the holder building on the innovation of our other holders!
+  - version: 1.1
+    change_log: Newer sturdier packaging and printed color inserts.
+The radar unit has been updated to support rotation up to 30 degrees in either direction.
+The vehicle platform has been updated to include a rubber pad under the lip that sits on the screen.
 ---

 Introducing the Bartallama3D™ Radar Holder for the Uniden R7 radar detector.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a C8 Corvette.
 This radar holder is not compatible with any other vehicles.